microsoft/rust-for-dotnet-devs/src/language/custom-types/members.md

 1. There is no keyword to denote private visibility; it's the default in Rust.

-2. Since there are class-based type hierarchies in Rust, there is no equivalent of `protected`.
+2. Since there are no class-based type hierarchies in Rust, there is no equivalent of `protected`.

 ## Mutability